Skip to content

 bigint person_id FK "Foreign Key to Person"

-json data "Patient Data JSON Object"
+json data "Patient Data"

 uuid reference_id "Reference UUID (auto-generated)"